-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The price is, of course, an important factor in any camera decision.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The 70D was launched at a markedly lower price (by 66 percent) than the 5D Mark III, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Of the two cameras under consideration, the Canon 5D Mark III features a full frame sensor and the Canon 70D an APS-C sensor.
 The sensor area in the 70D is 61 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 1.6.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 With 22.1MP, the 5D Mark III offers a higher resolution than the 70D (20MP), but the 5D Mark III nevertheless has larger individual pixels (pixel pitch of 6.25μm versus 4.11μm for the 70D) due to its larger sensor.
 However, the 70D is a somewhat more recent model (by 1 year and 4 months) than the 5D Mark III, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.